u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/reconciliation_models.rst

 .. image:: reconciliation_models/reconciliation_models_overview.png
    :align: center
-   :alt: Open the Reconciliation Model menu from the overview dashboard in Thrive Bureau ERP Accounting
+   :alt: Open the Reconciliation Model menu from the overview dashboard in Odoo Accounting

 .. important::
    The first entry, named *Invoices Matching Rule*, is the one responsible for the current matching